sergiocollado/potpourri/Notes_on_linux.md

 and from summing up the previous ones:

-- 5 read/execute
+- 5 read/execute permissions
+- 6 read/write permissions
 - 7 read/write/execute permision

-so the command: _**chmod 755**_, give the user read/write/execute permissions, and to the group and rest of the world read/execute permissions.
+so the command:

+- _**chmod 755**_, give the user read/write/execute permissions, and to the group and rest of the world read/execute permissions.
+- _**chmod 666**_, gives read write permissions for everybody.

 ## Commands for monitoring the performance, memory